Quantcast

 No content available.

-Common purslane, Portulaca oleracea, is a succulent used in Greek and Italian cooking, even though it’s often seen as a weed here.
-Immigrants from India originally brought it with them, it then escaped into gardens and backyards and is now naturalized all over the world.
-Over the many centuries, purslane has been treated as a medicinal wonder, a cultivated ornamental, an annoying weed, and an edible leafy green!
+Common purslane, Portulaca oleracea, is a succulent used in Greek and Italian cooking.
+Immigrants from India originally brought it with them; it then escaped into gardens and backyards and is now naturalized all over the world.
+Over centuries, purslane has been treated as a medicinal wonder, a cultivated ornamental, an annoying weed, and an edible leafy green!

 Purslane leaves resemble those of a tiny jade plant.
 When plucked for recipes, they lend a lemony, tangy flavor that’s reminiscent of sorrel; it’s a good substitute for watercress, spinach, and arugula.